US push to lower wildfire risk across the West stumbles in places

 “This is a mapped plan through time, where we can laser-focus on one highly important issue: the problem of communities being destroyed by wildfires started on public lands,” said Forest Service fire scientist Alan Ager.

-In 2022, the Forest Service missed its treatment goals in four of 10 areas targeted as priorities.
+In 2022, the Forest Service came up short of its treatment goals in four of 10 areas targeted as priorities.
 One was the Tahoe National Forest's North Yuba region, where the agency addressed only 6% of the acreage planned.

 The increased logging needed to reach the government’s lofty goals has gained acceptance as the growing toll from wildfires softens longstanding opposition from some environmental groups and ecologists.